FESOM/fesom2_doc/doc/vertical_discretization.rst

   with :math:`p_a` the atmospheric pressure, :math:`\rho` the deviation of density from its reference value :math:`\rho_0`, and :math:`P` is the variable hydrostatic pressure due to :math:`\rho`.
 The pressure gradient in continuous equations :eq:`eq_cmom` has to be computed at constant :math:`z`.
 The model levels deviate from surfaces :math:`z=\rm{const}`.
 The term :math:`g\rho\nabla Z`, appearing together with the horizontal pressure gradient in :eq:`eq_mom_fl` compensates for the deviation.
 The quantity :math:`Z` appearing in this term is the :math:`z`-coordinate of the midplane of the layer with the thickness :math:`h`.

 .. note::
    Although :math:`\nabla p+g\rho\nabla Z` gives a formally correct estimate of pressure gradient at constant :math:`z`, the errors of discretization of the two terms in this expression become an issue if level surfaces deviate from :math:`z`-surfaces.
 They are known as pressure gradient errors and require special care.
-FESOM2 will follow the finite-volume algorithms of pressure gradient force that follows :cite:`Engwirda2017` but is adapted to the triangular prisms of FESOM mesh.
-This work is scheduled for 2020.
+FESOM will propose a selection of known algorithms, including the finite-volume algorithms of pressure gradient force that follows :cite:`Engwirda2017` but is adapted to the triangular prisms of FESOM mesh.

 - Instead of using the flux form of momentum equation :eq:`eq_mom_fl` representing momentum balance in the layer one can work without layer integration.
 Of particular interest is the vector-invariant form written as